Sermon by Michael Usey

 - For it was you who formed my inward parts–You knit me together in my mother’s womb [Psalm 139.13]

 These passages are all poetic expressions of the truth that God is the Creator and the Source of all creative processes.
 They should instill in us a reverence toward all life, unborn, as well as born.
 However, I do not think we should use them as proof of when, in the complex physical, spiritual process of creation, fetal life becomes human personhood.
 Poetry and “legal or scientific” arguments do not mix well.
 When a man says he has a broken heart, the physician does not do “open-heart” surgery.
 So I object in principle to the poetry of Ps.
 139 (God “knitting” us in our mother’s womb) being used as a proof-text to condemn abortion.
 In fact, if you take the Jeremiah text literally, it says, “Before you were in the womb, I knew you;” before conception is what the verse actually says.
-This is clearly poetry, and the poetic language of the Bible is designed to inspire us to respect all life, but it is not designed to determine when fetal life becomes human personality.
-We are therefore left before the mystery of life with a question mark in our hearts.
-That leads me to this scripture: “As you do not know how the spirit comes to the bones in the womb of the mother with child, so you do not know the work of God who made everything” (Ecc 1.5).
+This is clearly poetry, and the poetic language of the bible study is intended to inspire us to respect all life, but it is not intended to determine when fetal life becomes a human personality.
+As a result, we are left with a question mark in our hearts as we confront the mystery of life.
+That brings me to this verse: “As you do not know how the spirit comes to the bones in the womb of the mother with child, so you do not know the work of God who made everything” (Ecc 1.5).

 The Bible does not prohibit abortion, but it always encourages a respect for life.
 Left with this ambiguity, believers have through the years taken very different positions.
 For example, some Baptists have repeatedly gone on record as opposing abortion, except in the case of rape, incest, severe fetal deformity, or danger to the mother’s health.
 As you may know, no Baptist speaks for any other Baptist; even as pastor, I speak only for myself, not for my congregation.
 Thus we must invoke the Protestant principle which says that in cases where scripture is not clear, final interpretation is left up to the individual person, given guidance within his or her community of faith.
 This is why as a Baptist I strongly support Roe v.
 Wade: it gives an individual the ability to make the choice before her God.
 Surely the dignity of women requires this ability to chose.